Return to Invoice Cover

 Imagine your car’s purchase price was ₹10 lakhs.
 After two years, its IDV depreciates to ₹7.5 lakhs.
 A standard policy would reimburse ₹7.5 lakhs for total damage.
 However, with RTI, the insurer compensates ₹10 lakhs—the invoice price.

-For the standard car insurance claims, the IRDAI sets the depreciation rate per the age of the vehicle.
+For standard car insurance claims, the IRDAI sets depreciation rates based on the vehicle's age.
 Here are the current rates:

 Age of Your Car Percentage of Depreciation for Fixing IDV